FuzzyGamesOn/phasmophobia_randomizer/README.md

 That's it!
 Just click the "Randomize" button and enjoy. :D

 If you want to customize your experience, use the "Settings" button to set specific options.

+## Copyright Notice and Statement

+This project is under exclusive copyright by default as part of Github's "no license" default licensing.
+As such, it is not permissible for anyone to copy, distribute, or modify this project, whether for commercial benefit or otherwise.
+Neglecting to abide by these limitations can result in legal action.

 ## Feedback / Questions?